samdem-ai/Calculator-app/README.md

 ## Acknowledgments

-a big Thank you to both of  colt steele and the net ninja who are helping me through my frontend developenent carrere
+a big Thank you to both of  colt steele and the net ninja who are helping me through my frontend developenent carrer